Learning Contextually-Adaptive Rewards via Calibrated Features: Implementation details

 \subsubsection{Reward learning}

 Reward learning hyperparameters are listed in Table~\ref{table:rew_params}.
-For our method, we learned a linear reward over calibrated features, with frozen representations performing best.
-Additionally, our method performed the best skipping equivalence queries and generating new non-equivalent queries instead, referenced by the null $\lambda_{\text{FE}}$ value.
+For all methods we evaluated freezing or fine-tuning pre-trained representations, with details in App.~\ref{app:frozen-results}.
+For our method, we learned a linear reward over calibrated features.
+Our method performed the best skipping equivalence queries and generating new non-equivalent queries instead, referenced by the null $\lambda_{\text{FE}}$ value.
 All multi-task variants used a reward network consisting of a single 32-unit MLP layer (with PyTorch default weight initialization and standard ReLU activations).
-In low-data settings (5-10 preference queries), multi-task baselines with frozen and unfrozen representations performed similarly, but ultimately unfrozen representations performed best as more data was provided (see Fig.~\ref{fig:rew-all-calib}\&\ref{fig:rew-single-calib}).
-Multi-task baseline models with unfrozen representations are the models visualized in the main paper figures.
+For the \textit{RandomInit} baseline, we tested learning rewards from scratch using the same end-to-end architecture as \textit{JointPref}, and with no compressed embedding, finding the same architecture as \textit{JointPref} to perform the best.
+We performed a separate round of hyperparameter tuning for \textit{RandomInit}, with selected hyperparameters also in Table~\ref{table:rew_params}.